 01 of 05

 What You Need to Know Before You Begin

-Before you begin horse training, there are a few things you need to know in order to be effective and safe.
-Five Things You Need to Know before Training or Solving Problems explains how to approach horse training, what doesn't work and how to know when what you are doing is working.
+Before you begin horse training, there are a few things you need to know in order to be effective and safe with your horse.
+There are a few things you need to know before beginning horse training, like how to approach training, what doesn't work and how to know when what you are doing is working.

 02 of 05